 By Bob Michaud, Q2 Chief Security Officer

-Welcome to our final blog of National Cybersecurity Awareness Month.
+Welcome to week three of National Cybersecurity Awareness Month.
 Because Q2 is a Cybersecurity Awareness Champion, every October I share weekly blog posts on cybersecurity.
-This year, I’ve been discussing Q2’s implementation of a Zero Trust framework—a multilayered approach that does away with the assumption that bad actors are always outside of the trusted part of your network and that only trustworthy users have accessed it.
+This year, I’ve been focusing on Q2’s zero-trust framework.
+Zero trust isn’t about a single technology or layer of security; instead, it’s a holistic approach to security that incorporates multiple principles and technologies.

 In this blog, I’ll describe endpoint security and what it means to Q2’s zero-trust strategy.

 First, to set the stage for this discussion, allow me a trip down memory lane.
 Back in high school, I was a defensive back on my school’s football team.
 I had some really good friends on the defensive line, and we’d get into friendly debates about who was more important: the defensive line or the defensive backs.
 I’d argue that a mistake by a defensive back could easily mean a touchdown for our opponents, but if a lineman made a mistake, we—the defensive backs—were still there to stop the other team.
 The linemen argued that, if they did their job well enough, the defensive backs would have nothing to stop—that we were redundant.
 The truth is, we were all human—and just kids at that—we weren’t perfect, and we needed each other.
 It took all of us together to successfully and consistently stop the opposing team.

 Now let’s bring this discussion back to endpoint security.
 “Endpoint” refers to the user’s laptop, smartphone, or other device—and these endpoints are a critical component to Q2’s overall zero-trust strategy.
 Incorporating them augments the security posture of our production environments and extends protection all the way to our end-users’ devices.